HDFS to Kafka Sync App

 Select

-option.
-Click onadd default properties
+Specify custom propertiesoption.
+Click onadd default propertiesbutton.

 This a expands key-value editor pre-populated with mandatory properties for this application.
 Change values as needed.

-For example, suppose we wish to process lines from all files in
+For example, suppose we wish to process lines from all files in /user/appuser/inputfromsource-clusterand send the output to kafka onkafka-server-nodewith topictest.
+Properties should be set as follows:name value dt.operator.kafkaOutput.prop.producerProperties serializer.class=kafka.serializer.
+DefaultEncoder,

 producer.type= async,